 That’s not all – operators also have a responsibility to spot any warning signs of problem gambling.
 With the pandemic encouraging people to try online gambling, this risk is only heightened.

 How can AgeChecked help?

-AgeChecked offers a variety of authentication and verification services for anyone operating in the gambling industry.
+AgeChecked offers a variety of age verification software for gambling.
 This includes solutions for German and Dutch markets, where our platform is able to swiftly and secure verify and authenticate the players’ age and identity using a multi-factor authentication process including open banking access, character recognition scanning or biometric comparisons allows us to offer the highest levels of assurance to our clients that the customers’ identity is accurate.

 AgeChecked also offers a Player Vulnerability Monitoring solution that helps operators identify problem gamblers.
 By integrating with your live chat function, this sophisticated AI technology identifies, in real time, keywords and phrases to flag that individual to the support agent.
 With over 430,000 people with a gambling problem in the UK, this solution is now more crucial than ever.
 Get in touch today to request a free demo.